renweizhukov/LearningOpenCV/README.md

 # LearningOpenCV

+All the code are compiled against OpenCV 3.2.0 on Ubuntu 16.04LTS.

-Below are two example OpenCV Eclipse projects given in the tutorial http://docs.opencv.org/3.2.0/d7/d16/tutorial_linux_eclipse.html.
+"DisplayImage" and "HelloWorld" are two example OpenCV Eclipse projects given in the tutorial http://docs.opencv.org/3.2.0/d7/d16/tutorial_linux_eclipse.html.

 ## 1. DisplayImage